Correlations in the continuous multispecies TASEP on a ring: Preliminaries

-Since $\pi_1=\pi_2=2$, $b_1$ and $b_2$ are not bullied by any $a_i$ in $M'$.
+Since $\pi_1=\pi_2=2$, neither $b_1$ nor $b_2$ are bullied by any $a_k$ in $Q$.
 Therefore, $a_1> b_2$.
-We also have $b_2>b_1$ by the increasing property of the rows.
-This forces $b_1=1$ and $b_2=2$.
-Moreover, there is no wrapping from the first row to the second row.
-This implies that the integers in $M'$ other than $b_1$ and $b_2$ satisfy the following inequalities:
+By the increasing property of the rows, we also have $b_2>b_1$, which forces $b_1=1$ and $b_2=2$.
+Furthermore, there is no wrapping from the first row to the second row, since $\pi_1 \neq 1$.
+This implies that the integers in $Q$ greater than $b_1$ and $b_2$ satisfy the following inequalities:

-Such configurations are in bijection with standard Young tableaux of shape $(n-2,s)$ by Lemma~\ref{lem:syt}.
-Therefore using \eqref{2tab}, we get
+Such configurations are in bijection with standard Young tableaux of shape $(s+t-2,s)$ by Lemma~\ref{lem:syt}.
+Therefore, using Equation \eqref{2tab}, we get

-Using \eqref{del1}-\eqref{del22}, we can solve for all the remaining $\delta_{c,d}$ as follows:
+Using \eqref{del1}-\eqref{del22}, we can solve for all the remaining $\delta_{i,j}$ as follows: